jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	node raw2le.js ti57raw.bin ti57le.bin

-For accuracy, I also temporarily modified the script to output the data big-endian and confirmed that the result was identical to `ti57be.bin`.
+For accuracy, I also temporarily modified the script to output big-endian data, and I confirmed that the result was identical to `ti57be.bin`.

 Here's a dump of [ti57le.bin](ti57le.bin), using `hexdump -x ti57le.bin`: